 Ms Jan Macpherson is considered as an independent director as she is free of any interest, position, association or relationship that might influence, or reasonably be perceived to influence, in a material respect her capacity to bring an independent judgment.

-The length of service of each director is disclosed as above.
+The length of service of each director is disclosed under item 2.2.

 ASX Corporate Governance Council's Recommendation (4th Edition) Recommendation 2.4:

 A majority of the board of a listed entity should be independent directors.